ManuGithubSteam/LinJarK/INSTALL.md

 IMPORTANT: Be aware that "/home/$USER/.linjark/bin" gets added to your $PATH var.
 Be sure that your .bashrc is called or .bash_profile gets executed on login, otherwiese Simon will not function properly!
 You can also add the Path to your /etc/environment.
 Check your distribution dokumentation for that!

+You can start Simon this way in a terminal:

+PATH=\$PATH:/home/$USER/.linjark/bin simon

 NOTE: If you are not happy with the predefined words who are used to adress you (Sir or Miss) just edit .linjark/gender file and write in it waht you want eg. Lord

 Installation of Simon